Full-Time MBA (FTMBA) Policies

 Olin Business School is a community of individuals with diverse backgrounds and interests who share certain fundamental goals.
 Primary among these goals is the creation and maintenance of an atmosphere conducive to the learning and personal growth of everyone in the community.

 Becoming a member of the Olin community is a privilege that brings certain responsibilities and expectations.
 The success of Olin in attaining its goals and maintaining its reputation of academic excellence depends on the willingness of its members, both collectively and individually, to meet their responsibilities.
-It is imperative that all individuals associated with Olin conduct themselves with the utmost integrity in all aspects of their lives, both on and off campus.
+All individuals associated with Olin must conduct themselves with the utmost integrity in all aspects of their lives, both on and off campus.

 Plagiarism and other forms of cheating will not be tolerated.
 Where a student has violated the integrity of the academic community, an instructor may recommend that the student be brought before the Academic Review Committee.
 Please review Integrity Matters (PDF) for more information.

-The Student Affairs team works with the Olin Registrar Office to register Full-Time MBA students for course work during the Global Immersion and their second semester of course work.
-For other courses, students perform their own registration via WebSTAC.
-After the second semester of course work, students are required to meet with their academic advisors to obtain authorization for registration.
+The Graduate Programs Office works with the Olin Registrar Office to register Full-Time MBA students for their first semester of coursework.
+Each semester thereafter, students perform their own registration via Workday.
+Students are required to meet with their academic advisors to obtain authorization for registration.

 Adding a Course